Zelaron/Sprecher-Network/README.md

-# Sprecher-Network
+# Sprecher Network

-Sprecher-Network is a PyTorch-based neural network that leverages custom spline layers to iteratively approximate functions.
+Sprecher Network is a PyTorch-based neural network that leverages custom spline layers to iteratively approximate functions.

 ## Overview
 This project implements a neural network with custom spline layers using PyTorch.
 The network is trained layer-by-layer to learn complex functions and includes visualization tools for both the target function and the network's output.